 Acts of wrongful or fraudulent trading

-If directors are found to be not complying to legal duties as a director, they can be held liable for any debts or trading losses.
-If the company goes into a terminal insolvency event, such as administration or liquidation, the insolvency practitioner is required to investigate the directors’ conduct.
-If anything is seen so support the acts occurring, the director will becomes liable.
+If directors are failing in their legal duties then they may be held liable for any debts if the company goes into a terminal insolvency event, such as administration or liquidation.
+As part of any terminal insolvency the insolvency practitioner is required to investigate the directors’ conduct.

-The most common actions here are wrongful trading, when a director knowingly makes creditors position worse, in times of company insolvency, and fraudulent trading, when directors take actions they knew were unlawful i.e. fraud.
+Directors may be found guilty of wrongful trading, when a director knowingly makes creditors position worse.
+Also when directors take actions they knew were unlawful i.e. fraud.
 In these cases, it is likely that the directors will be found personally liable for any debts that have been incurred.

 Acts of misfeasance